 Digitizing the way we learn doesn’t mean removing existing education tools.
 However, through the rise of the likes of apps, it does mark a significant change.
 Taking apps as an example, these can facilitate the education of students across the board in a wide variety of subjects.
-Here’s a few of what’s on offer:
+Here are a few of what’s on offer:

 Embrace your inner Physicist.
 Through the use of popular apps such as Monster Physics the indomitable world of Physics is getting a makeover and with it becoming more accessible.
-Monster Physics for instance allows users to build all manner of objects.
+Monster Physics, for instance, allows users to build all manner of objects.
 And once the car, plane, or whatever the invention is finished, then it’s onto solving missions.
 For this app, it’s all about learning through practical experience, perhaps encouraging the next generation of engineers.

 Got a lesson in the solar system?
 Then check out the Solar Walk app.
 Designed for both the iPhone and the iPad, it offers a 3D trip through the galaxy.
 Travel from Mercury to Pluto and take in the different planets’ moons along the way.
-Then head out to neighbouring galaxies.
+Then head out to neighboring galaxies.
 There’s information on all the planets and even some of the most interesting satellites.
 Attention-grabbing and interesting it brings outer space right into the classroom or home.

 Conducting science experiments?
 Then, try the iLab Timer.
 It can set ten different timers which can then be individually controlled, with each timer can also be given its own alert sound too.
 For in-depth explanations, then check out the Science Glossary app.
-Suitable for high school students upwards, it provides a break-down of scientific terms and link to other apps and modules.
+Suitable for high school students upwards, it provides a breakdown of scientific terms and link to other apps and modules.

 And for getting up close and more detailed information on the human brain, the 3D Brain app offers an astonishing amount of information.
 Users can explore the grey matter, with the option to move around 29 interactive images.
 It also provides information on health issues such as mental health and links to relevant research.
 And it costs absolutely nothing.